Harpo3/archsimian/README.md

 <b> Sync</b>

 <p>The Sync tab appears when the user selects "Set Archsimian to sync and manage database" in the Settings tab.
 When configured with kdeconnect and Syncthing, the user can sync playlists and tracks to their android device without the MM app (or MediaMonkey).
-The user can also update lastplayed history from the Android AIMP music player, and from Audacious desktop player (if script is enabled).
+The user can also update lastplayed history from the Android AIMP music player (enable logging using the AIMP app), and from Audacious desktop player (See Note 6, a script is required).
 Rating changes to the mp3 tags can also be captured and updated without MM4.</p>
 <img src="http://imgur.com//ByYFT2c.png/..." data-canonical-src="http://imgur.com//ByYFT2c.png" width="502" height="600" />